Product Details

 Bohi: The bohi, commonly and incorrectly called a blood groove, adds a great visual appearance to the bokken.
 Additionally, it makes the bokken slightly lighter and give it a great "swooshing" sound when swung.
 The removal of the material, while making it lighter, can also reduce the durability of the bokken when doing impact training.
 We recommend bokken with bohi used for koryu training or suburi.

 Sori (curve): We offer two choices on the curvature of our bokken.
-Our “katana” style is meant to more closely resemble the curvature of a shinken, while our “Aiki” style is meant for our Aikido practitioners who are use to a bokken with slightly less curve.
+Our “katana” style is meant to more closely resemble the curvature of a shin-ken, while our “Aiki” style is meant for our Aikido practitioners who are used to a bokken with slightly less curve.
 Our “katana” style have roughly a 0.75in.
 (1.9cm) sori, while our “Aiki” style has around a 0.5in.
 (1.27cm) sori.
-Again, we are not limited by these, so please contact if there's a custom sori depth you'd like such as a tachi.

-The following are our handle dimensions and they vary between Aiki and Katana Sori:
+The following are our general handle dimensions and they vary between Aiki and Katana Sori, and from bokken to bokken.
+These are meant as guidelines only.

 Aiki